55: No Such Thing As Samurai Nail Clippers

 So, for example, do you guys know about beer in Belgium?

-The schools in Belgium, there was a big push to introduce beer back into schools, yeah.
-And they actually tested it out on a school.
+The schools in Belgium, there was a big push to introduce beer back into schools.
+Yeah.

 And they all failed their exams.